Key messages from Professor Rachel Batterham’s article published in the Times RedBox on 15th July. You can read Rachel’s article here.

 “If Boris wants to be the Prime Minister who finally gets a grip of our obesity crisis then he should listen to the overwhelming medical and scientific evidence and start by recognising obesity as a disease and not a personal choice.”

 | Why is COVID-19 is more severe in people with obesity? |

-Obesity is known to cause inflammation throughout the body and to impair the body’s
+Obesity is known to cause inflammation throughout the body and to impair the

-risk of more severe COVID-19.
+rise to the risk of more severe COVID-19.